davidf552/ETL_computer_vision/README.md

 Once all the above methods are applied, two masks are created.
 One for the orange color and another for the green color.

-Moments are computed for each mask, in order for the application to detect when any of them are on the recording.
+Moments are computed for each mask.
+This is done so the application knows when any of them show into the recording.
 This will end with two results:

 - If the orange color is on the screen, the coordinates of the center of the color circle (x,y,0) will be saved inside a file called “movements.csv”.